cjdbarlow/Part-One/metabolism.md

 $$ ER = { Drug \ Absorbed - Drug \ reaching \ systemic \ circulation \over Drug \ Absorbed } $$

-It is dependent on:
+Extraction ratio is dependent on:
 * Blood flow
 * Hepatocyte uptake
 * Enzyme capacity
-    * Described by the **Michaelis Constant**: The concentration of a substrate which causes an enzyme to work at 50% of its maximum capacity
+Described by the **Michaelis Constant**: The concentration of a substrate which causes an enzyme to work at 50% of its maximum capacity.

 Drugs can be either:
 * **High extraction ratio**